Uk-Cat/Minescript-Addons/README.md

 - Ability to download script from just github link View the repository and Author in your browser at the click of a button.
 - Download scripts with only commands
 - Shortcuts in pause screen
+- Copy to clipboard errors and Auto Copy to Clipboard

 ### **Planned features:**
 - Automatically adding "from system.lib.minescript import *" at the start of every python file